YisusGaming/term/README.md

     | test.term
     | project.csproj
 ```
-> Note: `test.term` is the name I gived to the file.
+> Note: `test.term` is the name I gave to the file.

 Ok, let's go into the `Program.cs`.